Nabie/object-oriented-programming-in-R/chapters/06_S4_classes.md

 If we then want to implement a single operator we can specialise the method for it, just as we did with generic functions for S3, but we can use the signature type matching to capture different combinations of arguments instead of writing type-checking code at the beginning of the generic function as we had to for S3.

-Below we handle the three cases we want for modulus arithmetic, the case where both operands are `modulus` objects and the two cases where one of them is a `modulus` object and the other is `numeric`.
+Below we handle the three cases we want for modulus arithmetic: the case where both operands are `modulus` objects and the two cases where one of them is a `modulus` object and the other is `numeric`.

 ```{r, message=FALSE, warning=FALSE, results="hide"}
 setMethod("+", signature = c("modulus", "modulus"),